This is a best prospect industry sector for this country. Includes a market overview and trade data.

 U.S.-Colombia Trade Promotion Agreement

-In May 2012, the U.S.- Colombia Trade Promotion Agreement (TPA) came into effect, including a chapter dealing specifically with ICT services.
+In May 2012, the CTPA came into effect, including a chapter dealing specifically with ICT services.
 This chapter regulates access to the use of public telecommunication services.
-It stipulates a series of obligations pertaining to suppliers of public telecommunication services, including interconnection, resale of services, number portability, and dialing parity.
-It also defines the obligations for major suppliers of ICT services, such as: treatment by major suppliers; competitive safeguards; resale of services; unbundling of network elements; interconnection provisions; co-location; provisioning and pricing of leased circuits services; and access to poles, ducts, conduits, and rights of way.
+It stipulates a series of obligations about suppliers of public telecommunication services, including interconnection, resale of services, number portability, and dialing parity.
+It also defines the obligations of major suppliers of ICT services, such as treatment by major suppliers; competitive safeguards; resale of services; unbundling of network elements; interconnection provisions; co-location; provisioning and pricing of leased circuits services; and access to poles, ducts, conduits, and rights of way.

-The TPA telecommunications chapter also regulates the operation of submarine cable systems.
+The CTPA telecommunications chapter also regulates the operation of submarine cable systems.
 It establishes conditions for the supply of information services, the operation of independent regulatory bodies and government-owned telecommunications suppliers, and the resolution of telecommunications disputes, among others.
-In general, the telecommunications chapter fosters transparency, equal treatment, and a clear framework for U.S. companies operating in Colombia and vice versa.
+The telecommunications chapter generally fosters transparency, equal treatment, and a clear framework for U.S. companies operating in Colombia.

 Cartagena de Indias, Colombia

-ANDICOM is the most important event in the ICT industry in Colombia and the region, where high-level public and private authorities meet in a marketing and sales environment and in a high-level academic environment.
-It has the support of multilateral entities such as the World Bank, IDB, ITU, IEEE, OAS, the Ministry of Information and Communications Technology, and the Communications Regulation Commission of Colombia, among others.
+ANDICOM is the most important event in the ICT industry in Colombia and the region, where high-level public and private authorities meet in a marketing and high-level academic environment.
+It has the support of multilateral entities such as the World Bank, IDB, OAS, the Ministry of Information and Communications Technology, and the Communications Regulation Commission of Colombia, among others.

 Comisión de Regulación de Comunicaciones (CRC) (Spanish)